NorthernTempest/player_campaigns/dungeon_of_the_mad_mage_pathfinder/characters/ackbald/backstory.md

 This story serves as the backstory for Ackbald the Enkindler.

+TL;DR: Ackbald is a truly ancient kobold as well as a teacher and master magic artisan of the Cymrelaak clan, after they adopted him.
+He is so ancient as to have been friends with the dragon Cymrelaak in his prime, and was a key actor in re-establishing the clan after their escape from slavery.

 ## Books Speak Volumes but it's Heroes that Hold Your Heart

 You stride quickly down Bookstack Way, tracing your tail childishly through the gravel and straining your eyes to catch a glimpse of your destination.
 You struggle to avoid your excitement leaking out like trying to keep a lid on a vial of impact foam after it's been shaken too hard.
 As a well maintained limestone brick wall barely comes into the range of your darkvision, you unconsciously break into a light jog.
 The sign above the door is remarkably well made and well maintained.
 The name of the building is carved clearly in Draconic on the stained wooden sign: 'Cymrelaak Dragon Memorial Library'.
 The doors that stand below the sign are as grand as any other building in the valley.
 You push gently on the doors and they swing smoothly on well oiled hinges.
 A bell chimes as you step in, though you don't know where from.